Electrical and Systems Engineering, PhD

 Course Requirements

-ESE Doctoral students must complete a required series of 20 course units (CUs) of graduate-level courses and research units.
-A minimum of 10 CUs must be graduate level courses.
-The remaining 10 CUs are composed of Research Units (ESE 9999).
+ESE Doctoral students must complete a required series of 16 course units (CUs) of graduate-level courses and research units.

 EAS 9000Responsible Conduct for Research (RCR), Engineering0

-At least five graduate-level courses in areas supporting the research of the Ph.D. student.
+At least three graduate-level courses in areas supporting the research of the Ph.D. student.3

 ENM 5000-9999